Chapter 1 : Weak

 “I’ll have a pumpkin pasty and a cauldron cake,” Harry said politely.
 When the woman was finished serving him, she turned to Ron, who was waiting eagerly for service.
 I watched him out of the corner of my eye as he nearly bounced out of his seat like a five-year-old on Christmas morning.

 “Anything for you, dear?”
 She asked with a smile, even though we all already knew his answer.
-Ron was probably one of her best customers each year.
+Ron was probably one of her best customer.
 Plus, with that fiery red hair, it was hard to forget him.

 “Three chocolate frogs and two pumpkin pasties,” Ron ordered while exchanging some money for the treats.
 His eyes darted to the different sections of the cart, searching for other items he was craving.
 “Oh, and can I have some licorice wands, an acid pop and a cauldron cake?”